odoo/documentation/content/applications/productivity/studio/pdf_reports.rst

 When creating a new report in Studio, you must choose between one of three styles of reports first.
 This is solely used to determine what is displayed on the header and footer.
-To do so, go to the app on which you want to add a new report, then :menuselection:`Studio button --> Reports --> Create` and select :ref:`studio/pdf-reports/header-footer/external`, :ref:`studio/pdf-reports/header-footer/internal`, or :ref:`studio/pdf-reports/header-footer/blank`.
+To do so, go to the app on which you want to add a new report, click the **Toggle Studio** button, then click :guilabel:`Reports`.
+Click :guilabel:`New` and select :ref:`studio/pdf-reports/header-footer/external`, :ref:`studio/pdf-reports/header-footer/internal`, or :ref:`studio/pdf-reports/header-footer/blank`.

 .. _studio/pdf-reports/header-footer/external: